idemeum/idemeum.github.io/docs-source/azuread.md

 As a first step, reach out to idemeum team at [support@idemeum.com](mailto:support@idemeum.com) with the request to provision idemeum tenant.
 Please, let us know that you will be integrating idemeum with Azure AD.

-We will need two things from you:
+We will need several things from you:

 1. **Preferred tenant name** - we will provision a tenant name for you based on your preferences.
 The tenant name will be in the form of `<your company>.idemeum.com`.